afroisalreadyinu/miniboss/README.md

 The object `miniboss.Context`, derived from the standard dict, can be used to store values that are accessible to other service definitions, especially in the `env` field.
-For example, if you create a user in the `post_start_init` method of a service, and would like to make the ID of this user available to a dependant service, you can set it on the context with `Context['user_id'] = user.id`.
-In the definition of the second service, you can refer to this value in a field with the standard Python keyword formatting syntax, as in the
+For example, if you create a user in the `post_start` method of a service, and would like to make the ID of this user available to a dependant service, you can set it on the context with `Context['user_id'] = user.id`.
+In the definition of the second service, you can refer to this value in a field with the standard Python keyword formatting syntax, as in the following:
-following:

 ```python
 class DependantService(miniboss.Service):